paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 ## Introduction

 Welcome to a three part blog series on Creating a [Helm](https://helm.sh) Chart Repository.
-In **part 1** I will demonstrate creating a [Helm](https://helm.sh) chart repository using [GitHub](https://github.com) nd [GitHub](https://github.com) ages.
+In **part 1** I will demonstrate creating a [Helm](https://helm.sh) chart repository using [GitHub](https://github.com) and [GitHub](https://github.com) Pages.
 In [part 2](/blog/creating-a-helm-chart-monorepo-part-2) I will add Automation to automatically update the repository, and in [part 3](/blog/creating-a-helm-chart-monorepo-part-3) I will add testing for changes to the charts themselves.

 Helm is the defacto tool for packaging, sharing, and running Kubernetes Manifests.
 I'm going to assume you know the basics of [Helm](https://helm.sh) and have used it before.
 There's plenty of great introductory topics around.

 You can host and share [Helm](https://helm.sh) Charts (packages) via a [Helm](https://helm.sh) Repository which is effectively a static website with an `index.yaml` providing metadata and links to the [Helm](https://helm.sh) Packages.

-This makes hosting a repository perfectly suited to running in [GitHub](https://github.com) ages, s3, google cloud storage, etc. I like to use [GitHub](https://github.com) ages as it allows your source code and repo to live effectively in the same place.
+This makes hosting a repository perfectly suited to running in [GitHub](https://github.com) Pages, s3, google cloud storage, etc. I like to use [GitHub](https://github.com) Pages as it allows your source code and repo to live effectively in the same place.

-I will walk you through creating a new [GitHub](https://github.com) roject hosting multiple [Helm](https://helm.sh) charts and demonstrate how to set up Continuous Integration with CircleCI to automatically test and publish new changes to your [Helm](https://helm.sh) Charts.
+I will walk you through creating a new [GitHub](https://github.com) Project hosting multiple [Helm](https://helm.sh) charts and demonstrate how to set up Continuous Integration with CircleCI to automatically test and publish new changes to your [Helm](https://helm.sh) Charts.

 > Note: While I would usually use [Concourse CI](https://concourse-ci.org/) for my CI workflows, I wanted to *only* use managed services and I chose Circle as that is already commonly used in the Helm community.

-## Create a new [GitHub](https://github.com) epository
+## Create a new [GitHub](https://github.com) Repository

-Log into [GitHub](https://github.com) nd [create a new repository](https://github.com/new) called `my-helm-charts`.
-I chose to have [GitHub](https://github.com) reate it as with an Apache2 License.
+Log into [GitHub](https://github.com) and [create a new repository](https://github.com/new) called `my-helm-charts`.
+I chose to have [GitHub](https://github.com) create it as with an Apache2 License.

 ![Creating new repo](./github-new-repo.png)